-These consolidated financial statements ("the financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and the relevant articles of Part 9 of Book 2 of the Dutch Civil Code.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and the relevant articles of Part 9 of Book 2 of the Dutch Civil Code.
+Certain amounts were reclassified in the prior period financial statements to conform to the current period presentation.
+These changes in classification do not materially affect the previously reported consolidated financial statements for any period.